-While most say that moss prefers acidic soils around 5.5 pH, moss lacks true roots and does not gain its nutrients from the soil, otherwise it wouldn’t be found on so many different surfaces such as rocks.
-What the acidic soil does do is lower moss’s amount of competition.
+While most say that moss prefers acidic soils around 5.5 pH, moss lacks true roots and does not gain its nutrients from the soil, otherwise, it wouldn’t be found on so many different surfaces such as rocks.
+What the acidic soil does is lower moss’s amount of competition.
 If it is having to fight for space against turfgrass or other plants, moss will not win.

 Another condition that is crucial to creating a healthy carpet of moss is compacted soil.
-Loose soil, leaf litter or pine straw make it harder for moss to find a stable foundation to spread out from.
+Loose soil, leaf litter, or pine straw make it harder for moss to find a stable foundation to spread out from.

 Purpose determines choice

 There are a number of different types of mosses and each can serve a different purpose in a moss garden, but it is important to discuss the moss’s function in the landscape to effectively choose the right type.
-If moss is being used to fill gaps between pavers in area that receives full sun, that species is going to be different from what would be used if the moss is going in a shaded area to serve as a lawn.
+If moss is being used to fill gaps between pavers in an area that receives full sun, that species is going to be different from what would be used if the moss is going in a shaded area to serve as a lawn.

 Ceratodon moss is tolerant of full sun and is an option that could be used between stones on a walkway.
-Fern moss is good choice if a moss carpet or lawn is being attempted, as it knits closely together and spreads aggressively while being able to withstand a fair amount of foot traffic.
+Fern moss is a good choice if a moss carpet or lawn is being attempted, as it knits closely together and spreads aggressively while being able to withstand a fair amount of foot traffic.

 Time to make it happen